Embodied resilience for change

 Lineage

-Embodied Resilience for Change is a permitted adaptation and application of The Resilience Toolkit, a framework created and developed by Nkem Ndefo of Lumos Transforms, which I am certified to facilitate.
+Embodied Resilience for Change is a permitted adaptation of The Resilience Toolkit – an evidence-based framework created and developed by Nkem Ndefo of Lumos Transforms, which I am certified to facilitate.

-My practice has also been shaped indelibly by training in related branches of politicised somatics through Staci Haines, Erika Lyla, Brandon Sturdivant, Donna Hirschfeld-White and others.
-I don’t try to reproduce their teachings in Embodied Resilience for Change, but their work has influenced my understanding of and personal path in change work profoundly, which has shaped me as a person, which in turn shapes me as a facilitator.
+My practice has also been shaped indelibly by training in the ‘generative somatics’ branch of politicised somatics through Staci Haines, Erika Lyla, Brandon Sturdivant, Donna Hirschfeld-White and others.
+I don’t attempt to pass on their teachings in Embodied Resilience for Change, but their work has influenced my understanding of and personal path in change work profoundly, which has shaped me as a person, which in turn shapes me as a facilitator.

 What can I expect to happen in a session?

-I’ll introduce some ideas and we’ll get curious together.
-Based on your responses I’ll invite you into some short practices, which may involve mindfulness, breathing, self-touch and/or movement.
-Everything is optional.
+I’ll invite you into some short practices, which may involve mindfulness, breathing, self-touch and/or movement.

 How might I feel after a session?